upbound/docs/content/xp-arch-framework/building-apis/building-apis-xrds.md

 ## Next Steps

 Defining an XRD is half the equation for building a custom API.
 The other important steps is to define a composition which implements the definition contained in your XRD.
-Read [Building APIs | Compositions](../building-apis-compositions) to learn how to do that.
+Read [Authoring Compositions](../building-apis-compositions) to learn how to do that.